Guilospanck/btc-target-bits-difficulty/README.md

-# Target, nBits and Difficulty
+# Target, nBits, Difficulty, Time to mine

 This project shows how to calculate those three values that are used in the Bitcoin protocol.